-This course covers aspects of building real Teams in organizations.
+This course covers advanced aspects of building real Teams in organizations.
 Teaming requires trust and commitment beyond what most people are used to.
 Working in a Team provides huge rewards but sometimes requires disciplined effort to change behavior.

 This ALL course teaches leaders and team members the fundamentals of teamwork.
 Why is it not only beneficial, but necessary, when working in the complex domain?
 What can each person do, how can everybody participate in building and cultivating teams.
 Who are the best candidates for a Team?

 Read the full description of the course here…

 Find the other courses here:

 Understand the foundational nature of Teams, to the success of ALL and working in the complex domain.

 Understand the dynamics of teams and how to set enabling constraints.
 Understand the necessity of constantly nurturing and tending to the team like a gardener rather than a chess master.

 A collection of contextual patterns, tools, practices and templates that can be used in teamwork.
 Understand the applicability of each.

 Understand the events that make it necessary to deviate from a semi-static Team structure to transient Teams based on “crews”.
 How to adapt to imperfect conditions and still find potential to develop and grow.

 - Why have Teams at all?
 What values does the application of Teams bring to the organization?
 Where does the idea of Teams versus groups come from?
 The special place of Teams in the complex domain.